-It’s hard to choose a favorite season for traveling in Virginia, but with bright leaves covering the rolling mountains, a crisp feeling in the air, and delicious autumn flavors available at every restaurant, craft brewery, and cider, we can’t help but feel like Fall in Virginia is a top contender.
+It’s hard to choose a favorite season for traveling in Virginia, but with bright leaves covering the rolling mountains, a crisp feeling in the air, and delicious autumn flavors available at every restaurant, craft brewery, and cider, we can’t help but feel like fall in Virginia is a top contender.
 Read on for our favorite things to do in Virginia in the fall!

-1. Taking in The Colorful Foliage
+1. Taking in the Colorful Foliage

 Sharp Top Mountain